rootsandberries/irm-r-and-litsearchr/02-create-working-directory.md

 > * savedrecs(3)
 >
 > Create a folder on your desktop called `lc_litsearchr`.
 Add your three new folders, `data`, `anderson_naive`, and `search_results` to the `lc_litsearchr` folder.
 >
-> If you need to download the files they can be found in [Data](https://figshare.com/articles/dataset/litsearchr_lc_files/12753506/2)
->
 {: .callout}